-Our five programmes serve children, young people & education providers from under-resourced communities.
+Our three programmes serve children, young people & education providers from under-resourced communities.
 They have developed in response to specific needs expressed by learners, teachers & others in supported communities.

 We intervene at critical points of the education journey to support beneficiaries to prepare for and to succeed at the next stage.